 I'm creating the perfect Blackjack player!
 This Raspberry Pi-powered robot will identify the cards in its hand and the dealer's upcard, and use a Hit or Stand lookup table to determine the best play to make.
-It will also be able to count cards and implement card counting strategies like the "Fab 4" and the "Illustrious 18".
-So far, I've made a card detector program using Python-OpenCV that runs on a Raspberry Pi with attached PiCamera to detect and identify playing cards on a poker table.
+It will also be able to count cards and implement card counting strategies like the "Illustrious 18".
+So far, I've made a card detector program that uses a trained machine learning object detection model (YOLO v3) that works extremely well at identifying cards.

 Over the past couple months, I've been tinkering with machine learning to try and train an object detection neural network that can detect playing cards.
 The OpenCV algorithm I used (described in this video) works great at detecting cards, but it doesn't work if the cards are overlapping even the slightest bit.
 Unfortunately, blackjack is always dealt with the cards overlapping.
 If my blackjack robot is going to work, it needs to be able to count cards even when they're overlapping.

 Someone told me that I might be able to train an object detection classifier (a type of neural network) to recognize the cards even if they're partially obscured or overlapping.
 Object detection classifiers recognize patterns to identify objects, so they only need to see a portion of the object to detect it.
 I decided to use Google's TensorFlow machine learning framework to train a playing card detection classifier.

 I've spent lots of time learning about machine learning (enough to make a tutorial showing how to train your own) and I've taken hundreds of pictures of playing cards to feed to the training API.
 Unfortunately, it's starting to seem like machine learning isn't going to be the silver bullet I hoped it would be.
 The trained playing card detector just doesn't work very well.

 For the most part, it works great when it has a clear view of the cards (so does my OpenCV algorithm):

 And it even works if the cards are overlapping: